Hamburg Uprising: Background

 Between 1919 and 1923, the Weimar Republic was in crisis and there were many violent conflicts between left-wing and right-wing elements.
 The economic situation of the population was rapidly deteriorating and by autumn 1923 hyperinflation was at its peak, which brought gains in popularity to the Communist Party (KPD).
 The Occupation of the Ruhr region further radicalized the political disputes.
-In August 1923, there was a wave of nationwide strikes against Chancellor Wilhelm Cuno, which led to his resignation.
+In August 1923, there was a wave of nationwide strikes against Chancellor Wilhelm Cuno, which led to a vote of no-confidence in the Reichstag and his subsequent resignation.
 At the end of September, the government declared a state of emergency.
 On 1 October, the Black Reichswehr attempted the Küstrin Putsch.
-Two weeks later, on 13 October, the Reichstag adopted an enabling act that was to facilitate a de jure dictatorship by Chancellor Gustav Stresemann.
-A demonstration of several thousand unemployed stormed the "forbidden zone" around the city hall, an action which, during this period, risked death at the hands of the police and right-wing paramilitaries.
+Two weeks later, on 13 October, the Reichstag adopted an enabling act under Article 48 of the Weimar Constitution that, with the stipulation that any decree made under it could be rejected by the Reichstag, was to facilitate a de jure dictatorship by Chancellor Gustav Stresemann until either a change of government or 31 March 1924.
+A demonstration of several thousand unemployed stormed the "no-protest zone" (Bannmeile) around the Hamburg city hall, an action which, during this period, risked death at the hands of the police and right-wing paramilitaries.
 In Saxony and Thuringia, coalition governments were formed that included the KPD, which saw this as an opportunity to take over.

 Within the international Communist movement, there was discussion of an attempted armed rebellion in Germany.
 Leon Trotsky and other influential members of the Soviet Politburo and the Comintern advanced the idea, but Heinrich Brandler, head of the KPD, felt it was premature.
 The exact motives of the small Hamburg group led by Hugo Urbahns and Hans Kippenberger, who planned the uprising, remain unknown.

+According to Russian historian Vadim Rogovin, the leadership of the German Communist party had requested that Moscow send Leon Trotsky to Germany to direct the 1923 insurrection.
+However, this proposal was rejected by the Politburo which was controlled by Stalin, Zinoviev and Kamenev who decided to send a commission of lower-ranking Russian Communist party members.